philpettican/react-native-unitech-scanner/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/UnitechScannerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-unitech-scanner`.

-To edit the Java files, open `example/android` in Android studio and find the source files at `reactnativeunitechscanner` under `Android`.
+To edit the Java files, open `example/android` in Android studio and find the source files at `react-native-unitech-scanner` under `Android`.

 ### Commit message convention